IGR2020/Deep-Sea/README.md

 of this has to be done while worrying about the natural predators, fuel and ship health.

 # Installation
+Click the green code button and download the zip file then extract it.
 Make sure you have python 3 installed any version of python 3 should work, but the devlopment version for the game was python 3.12.2 and also run the following command in **CMD** __"pip install pygame"__ (don't put the quotes), this will allow you to run the game, then just run the **main.py** file like an __.exe__ and thats it!
 Also dont try to pin it to task bar.